mmittek/wells-chindex-520CEN/README.md

 - Missing controller,
 - Chipped-off piece of 3-bolt X-axis ball screw mounting section under the table,
 - Spindle motor taken off,
+- Z-axis ballnut very loosely attached to the quill,
 - All motor wires were cut-off (presumably when the controller was removed),
 - Bent shaft on the X-axis motor,
 - Missing timing belt on the X-axis motor,